About the Cinema Museum of Iran

 History at a Glance

-Ferdows Garden, originally built during the reign of Mohammad-Shah Qajar (1834–1848), has transitioned through eras as a school, arts center, filmmaking school, and finally, since 2002, the home of the Cinema Museum of Iran.
+Ferdows Garden, originally built during the reign of Mohammad-Shah Qajar (1834–1848), has evolved through various roles over the years—as a school, an arts center, a filmmaking school, and since 2002, the home of the Cinema Museum of Iran.

-The museum first opened its doors on Lalehzar Street in 1998 and was relocated to its current majestic setting in Ferdows Garden by 2002.
+The museum itself first opened on Lalehzar Street in 1998 and was relocated to its current majestic setting in Ferdows Garden in 2002.

 Collections & Exhibitions